DanielSanRocha/kecleon/README.md

 ```

 ## Source Code
 All the kernel related code is inside the `kernel` folder.
 Inside `programs` you can find simple programs writtten for the OS.
-The grub specification is located in `boot/grub.cfg`.

 Made with Love ❤️❤️❤️ By Daniel Santana.